-People may believe that if you have dry drunk syndrome that you are doomed to relapse at some point, but this is not always the case.
-While lots of people describe a relapse as you returning to using substances, this is not exactly true.
+People may believe that if you have a dry drunk syndrome that you are doomed to relapse at some point, but this is not always the case.
+While lots of people describe relapse as you returning to using substances, this is not exactly true.
 A relapse is triggered by the process of behaviors, thoughts, and emotions that trigger us to use substances in the first place.
 A relapse simply means that you are beginning to revert to having these types of feelings and behaviors.

 Relapse is a process, and given it is based on feelings you are having, it can often be recognized and treated before it’s too late and substance abuse occurs.
 Given this information, it can be determined that it’s possible to relapse without even picking up a drink.

 Relapses are a common part of recovery, and at Inland Detox we are prepared to support you in any part of your journey, including a relapse.
-If you are suffering from dry drunk syndrome or alcohol addiction, reach out to one of our team members right away.
+If you are suffering from the dry drunk syndrome or alcohol addiction, reach out to one of our team members right away.